 Welcome!
-Many people talk about gardening on the weekends and cooking during the week.
-But for me, gardening and cooking are both week LONG projects.
+Many people think about gardening on the weekends and cooking during the week.
+For me, gardening and cooking are both week long projects.
 I could dig in the dirt all day long every day if I had the opportunity.
 I am the Gardening Cook.

 The Gardening Cook Welcomes you

-I especially love to use what I grow in my own vegetable garden.
+I especially love to use vegetables that I grow in my own vegetable garden in recipes.
 What better way to share my love of both than to combine them into one website?
-As so The Gardening Cook was born.
+And so The Gardening Cook was born.

-To get started on the Gardening Cook, I thought I would introduce myself with a short story of my gardening efforts for the last 5 months.
 My name is Carol and I live in Raleigh, NC.
-I’ve always had a love for gardening but somewhere along the way, life got in the way, and that love got put on the back burner.
+I’ve always had a love for gardening. but somewhere along the way, life got in the way, and that love got put on the back burner.

 This year, after some reshuffling of my work schedule, I found that I actually had a lot of time to spare.
-My daughter came home one weekend early in March, and suggested we work on one small side garden bed which used to be a nice flower bed, but was now overrun with weeds and was a mess.
+My daughter came home one weekend early in March, and suggested that we work on one small side garden bed.

 Little did she know that she had awakened a sleeping dragon.
-Within a month, I had hand dug (with a shovel) a huge front island bed in the front that almost did me in.
+Within a month, I had hand dug (with a shovel) a huge front island bed in our front yard that almost did me in.
 44 hours of solid digging is a LOT of digging.

-But I was just getting started.
+Even so, I was just getting started.
 Next, I added another bed about half the size to “even up the look” of the lawn.
-Then a shade garden all along the front and side of out house.
+Then a shade garden got dug and planted all along the front and side of our house.

-Thinking ahead, I decided to make a lasagne garden for next year, not realizing that it would actually be workable in a few months.
+Thinking ahead, I decided to make a lasagna garden for next year, not realizing that it would actually be workable in a few months.
 (It’s now another shade garden.)

 Awakened a sleeping dragon?
-My husband now lovingly calls me the “banshee gardener” to all his friends.
+My husband now lovingly describes me as the “banshee gardener” to all his friends.
 He just keeps shaking his head when I talk about “next year’s project”, knowing it will probably be a garden of earthly delights in a couple of months.I thought it would be fun to share my gardening exploits with anyone out there who might have as much of a love for gardening as I do.
-Hopefully, we can exchange some ideas to make our projects fun and we might learn something from each other.
+Hopefully, we can exchange some ideas to make our projects fun, and might even learn something from each other.